- University Housing Services

 The Sacramento State Online Teaching & Learning Program provides expanded learning opportunities using technology-mediated instructional options.
 Our services allow students, both regionally and globally, to access classes when they are unable to attend classes on campus.
 ATCS supports academic departments and programs in the development, and facilitation of matriculated courses through synchronous and asynchronous delivery systems.
 These systems include: online teaching and learning systems, video conferencing, and support services.
 ATCS also assists faculty individually and small groups in adapting their curriculum, teaching methodologies, and pedagogy for online/hybrid course delivery.

 Lassen Hall 3003

-The Veterans Success Center provides a veteran's lounge, a flexible space where student veterans may socialize, network, and meet other student veterans, study, use computers, and reserve space for meetings, activities, or workshops.
+The VSC provides a lounge, where student veterans may study, socialize, network, and meet other student veterans and dependents.
 The VSC additionally offers many opportunities for veterans to get involved in co-curricular leadership activities - please stop by or visit the VSC Web site (http://www.csus.edu/vets) for more information.

 Student Organizations & Leadership

 Active participation in recognized student organizations, leadership development programs, and community service enriches and improves student's learning experience at Sacramento State.
 Student Organization & Leadership (SO&L) is committed to encouraging and supporting students to become involved in campus life through a variety of co-curricular and extracurricular programs.